-The following table, in the form of Table A-16 in the Official Statement, shows the present value of retirement benefits, the Actuarial Value of Assets available for retirement benefits, and two indicators of funding progress for OCERS: the funding ratio and the ratio of UAAL to annual payroll.
+The following table, in the form of Table A-16 in the Official Statements of the Bonds, shows the present value of retirement benefits, the Actuarial Value of Assets available for retirement benefits, and two indicators of funding progress for OCERS: the funding ratio and the ratio of UAAL to annual payroll.
 OCERS's Actuarial Value of Assets recognizes each year's asset gains or losses over a five year period, one fifth per year.